Skip to main content

 Inventory Support

-Mid-Atlantic TAB offers training to communities across Region 3 in how to develop inventories, how to engage the community in that process, and how to prioritize identified properties using locally determined criteria.
+Mid-Atlantic TAB offers training to communities across Region 3 to develop inventories of their brownfields, engage the community in the process, and prioritize identified properties using locally-determined criteria.
+Benefits for conducting an inventory include knowing your assets, defining target areas for redevelopment, and expanding funding opportunities.

 Create Target Area